 Governance and policy are the most common strategies used to address environmental problems.
 This course introduces students to the foundation, development, actors, process, challenges, and future outlook of global environmental policy.
 By navigating various levels of US and global governance, students will explore a variety of concepts and principles in the development and implementation of environmental policies.
-S, even years.
+S, odd years.

 ESSP 499.
 Special Topics in Sustainability.
 1-4 Credits.

 Investigation and detailed study of special topics related to sustainability issues.
 The course may include a lab if applicable.
 Repeatable once with different topic.
 Maximum of 8 credits.
 Repeatable to 8 credits.
 On demand.

 ESSP 501.
 Earth System Science and Policy I. 5 Credits.

 An overview of the fundamental issues from five research areas: Biodiversity and Ecosystem Functioning; Climate and Environmental Change; Land and Resource Management; Environmental Policy, Management, and Communication; and Human Health and the Environment.
 Material will be presented "situationally" in a problem-based learning environment.
 ESSP faculty and guest lecturers will present background information relevant to the topics.
 Students are expected to engage actively in the learning process by 1) determining what further information they need to understand the problem, 2) researching the questions, 3) clearly and concisely presenting the findings of their research to one another.
 Prerequisites: Graduate standing in ESSP.
 Corequisites: ESSP 501R and ESSP 501L.

 ESSP 501L.
 Earth System Science and Policy Laboratory I. 2 Credits.